Seller Frequently Asked Questions

 You can sell your tax credits as soon as you have completed your donation and received all of the required documentation.
-One of the requirements is that you receive a tax credit certificate from the Colorado Division of Real Estate.
-Tax Credit Connection, Inc. reviews all of your documents to make sure everything is in order and helps with the application process with the Colorado Division of Real Estate.
+One of the requirements is that you receive a tax credit certificate from the Colorado Division of Conservation.
+Tax Credit Connection, Inc. reviews all of your documents to make sure everything is in order and helps with the application process with the Colorado Division of Conservation.

 Are there requirements for the conservation easement donation to qualify?

 To qualify, a conservation easement donation must meet certain federal and Colorado requirements.
 The conservation easement must be donated to a qualifying 501(c)(3) non-profit entity or governmental unit that has also been certified by the Colorado Division of Real Estate.
 The conservation easement must be perpetual and meet other standards.
 A qualified appraisal detailing the reduction in value due to the conservation easement is also required.